SimeonAT/SpaceViewerPyGame/README.md

 # **SPACE VIEWER VIDEO GAME**

-This is a space sci-fi themed video game that I worked on in my free time. and is my first ever proramming hobby/passion project.
+This is a space sci-fi themed video game that I worked on in my free time, and is my first ever proramming hobby/passion project.
 Although I'm proud of the progress I made in this game, there are still a few features that are still unfinished.
 At this point, I feel it is best for me to work on other projects in order to improve my programming skills, and when I feel